How Tall is Mount Kilimanjaro?

 Climbing Kilimanjaro can be dangerous.
 About 10 tourists die every year.
 Most as a result of altitude sickness.
 The best Kilimanjaro companies are focused on safety, first and foremost.
 Their guides will have the proper training and equipment to monitor the health of their clients.
 Look for guides that are Wilderness First Responders (WFR) and companies that carry emergency oxygen, portable stretchers and pulse oximeters.

 Additionally, the best operators will: have a long, established history of leading climbs; use quality, brand name equipment that is appropriate for the mountain; serve fresh, delicious meals; lead climbs on routes that are better suited for acclimatization; are members of the Kilimanjaro Porters Assistance Project (KPAP), an independent organization that monitors the treatment of porters; practice Leave No Trace (LNT) ethics; be recognized as a solid operator by its past customers, the public as a whole, and its peers.

-With nearly a decade of experience, Ultimate Kilimanjaro has a proven expertise on Mount Kilimanjaro.
+With over 15 years of experience, Ultimate Kilimanjaro has a proven expertise on Mount Kilimanjaro.
 We lead over 150 climbs per year, with more than 1,000 adventurers climbing with us annually.
 Literally thousands of climbers have stood on the top of Kilimanjaro with us.
 Our clients have included celebrities, film makers, senators, ambassadors, authors and journalists.